Audience Retention 101

 Audience Retention

-How to get and keep your audience’s attention.
+How to capture and keep your audience’s attention.

 Which is more important to the success of a podcast- to keep the listeners you have or to gain new listeners?